laidbackcoder/Jellyfin-DvrEpisodeRenamer/README.md

 # Jellyfin-DvrEpisodeRenamer

 This application can be used to automatically rename a Jellyfin recorded TV file using the metadata stored in a .inf file which is saved alongside the video file by Jellyfin's DVR functionality.

 There are two modes of processing:

 * Single Video file
-* Whole directoy (incluiding sub-directories)
+* Whole directory (including sub-directories)

 This is determined by the path supplied to the application when executed.